Sport in Finland: Motorsport

 Motorsport became popular in Finland in the 1950s with the birth of rallying competitions.
 In the 1960s Finnish rally drivers such as Rauno Aaltonen, Timo Mäkinen and Pauli Toivonen started to dominate international events and have held the post since, making Finland the most successful nation in the World Rally Championship.
 Juha Kankkunen and Tommi Mäkinen both won the World Championship four times during their respective careers and Marcus Grönholm won the title twice in 2000 and 2002.
 After 20 years later Kalle Rovanperä won the World Championship in 2022.
 Finland's WRC event, Neste Oil Rally Finland, gathers 500,000 spectators every year.
 The city of Jyväskylä in the Central Finland region has often served as the main venue for Finnish rally competitions.

 Currently the most popular form of motorsport is Formula One.
 F1 was popularized in Finland in the 1980s by Keke Rosberg, who in 1982 became the first Finnish Formula One World Driver's champion, and reached its peak when Mika Häkkinen won the championship twice in 1998 and 1999.
 Kimi Räikkönen, the 2007 champion, has retired from the sport at the end of 2021.
-Since 2013, Valtteri Bottas has competed for the Williams F1, Mercedes and Alfa Romeo teams.
+Since 2013, Valtteri Bottas has competed for the Williams F1, Mercedes, Alfa Romeo and Cadillac teams.

 Other forms of motorsport popular in Finland include Grand Prix motorcycle racing, which reached its peak in the early 1970s before the death of Jarno Saarinen.
 In enduro, 7 and 13-time World Enduro Champions Kari Tiainen and Juha Salminen have ensured media coverage in their home country.